Turtle and Wildlife Conservation

 Throughout the year, volunteers also help with maintenance of the research centre.

-Volunteers normally work 6 days per week (Monday - Saturday) with 1 day off.
+Volunteers normally work 6 days per week (Monday - Friday + Saturday or Sunday) with 1 day off.
 In your free time you can relax on the beach, explore the local area or get involved in one of the many tours and activities nearby such as zip lining, horse riding, snorkelling and diving.

 Other volunteers